zhiyan114/Firey-Bot/src/commands/README.md

 }
 ```
 * command - this key should be configured with `SlashCommandBuilder`
+* permissions - (optional), limit the command to certain roles/users
 * function - this key should be configured with a function that takes in one parameter with type `CommandInteraction`
 * disabled - this key is optional and should be configured with a boolean value.
 If the value is set to `true`, the command will not initialize during runtime.